Understanding Grief and loss

 Grief may leave you feeling sad, angry, anxious, shocked, regretful, relieved, overwhelmed, isolated, irritable or numb.
 Grief occurs in different stages, and people may have varying experiences in each stage.
 The duration of grief may differ between people.

 It may be grief over a recent loss or a loss that happened long ago.
-While grief is natural.
-However, if you find your grief affects your daily living and your relationship with a loved one, you should process your grief with a professional counsellor.
+While grief is natural, if you find your grief affects your daily living and your relationship with a loved one, you should process your grief with a professional counsellor.

 Restoring Peace provides counselling and psychotherapy services for grief and loss.